 Clients will therefore need to consider their risk appetite and organisational need to retain certain workers who could fall within the scope of the rules.

-If you are an employer and would like to discuss the impact and implications of the new IR35 rules on your business, you have any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner, Merrill April and Associate Pooja Dasgupta, both of whom specialise in employment and partnership issues for multinational employers, senior executives, partnerships and partners.
+If you are an employer and would like to discuss the impact and implications of the new IR35 rules on your business, you have any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner, Merrill April who specialises in employment and partnership issues for multinational employers, senior executives, partnerships and partners.